Sudanese conflict in South Kordofan and Blue Nile: January–April

 On 26 March, the Sudanese air force bombed areas of Unity state in South Sudan, and sent army and militia forces across the border.
 South Sudanese forces counter-attacked and seized control of the Heglig oil fields as South Sudan's President Salva Kiir warned of war.

 On March 30, more fighting was reported in the border area between the Sudanese Army and rebels.

 On 1 April, the SRF claimed to have the control of Heglig, were they killed hundreds of government soldiers, forced others to flee and seized many of their weapons and armoured vehicles.
 Also SLM-AW claimed to have beaten government soldiers in Darfur, were they destroyed eight vehicles and seized one loaded with weapons.

 On 12 and 13 April, the rebels claimed to had killed 79 government troops and captured another nine in two ambushes in the mountainous terrain, about 35 kilometres south of the Blue Nile state capital of Ed Damazin.
 For their part they stated three of their fighters were killed and seven wounded in the fighting.
 The government had no comment on the claim.
 The previous week the rebels also stated that they killed 13 soldiers for the loss of one rebel in an ambush 20 kilometres (12 miles) south of Ed Damazin.
 The government denied those losses.

 On 15 April, government troops took control of Mugum, a stronghold of the pro-southern rebels, in the Blue Nile state, near South Sudan's border.
 The government news service claimed, per an "informed" military source, that 25 rebels were killed.

 On the 9 of May, SRF withdrew from Gereida after taken the control of the city some days before, were SLM-AW claimed to have killed 17 soldiers, destroyed a tank and six trucks along with the army's weapon stores.

 July–September

-On 3 July, fighting between the Sudanese Armed Forces and an Arab rebel movement broke out in West Darfur, rebels destroyed 10 government cars and captured 25 soldiers, also 6 rebels were killed, 4 injured and 2 captured.
+On 3 July, fighting between the Sudanese Armed Forces and an Arab rebel movement broke out in West Darfur, rebels destroyed 10 government cars and captured 25 soldiers, also six rebels were killed, four injured and two captured.

 On 6 July, a state official of Sudan was killed among 7 others in an attack on a government convoy.
 Ibrahim Balandiya, South Kordofan's parliament speaker, was attacked between two villages in the region.
 He is the most senior official to be killed during the whole conflict, according to state news agencies.
-Sudan blamed SPLM-N for the attack which also killed another state official.
+Sudan blamed the SPLM-N for the attack which also killed another state official.
 The other official was Faisal Bashir, the head of South Kordofan's strategic planning committee, according to SUNA.